 Registering for Recruitment

 All students must register to participate in Greek Recruitment.
-For Fall 2020, registration will open on the first day of classes (Wednesday, August 26) and close one week later, on Wednesday, September 2.
-You may only register during this time period.
 Due to the amount of time it takes to check GPAs and judicial histories for all registrants, we cannot review late registrations.
 Before registering, please check to be sure you meet the eligibility requirements.
 You must also have attended Greek 101.

 You may only attend events if you 1) meet the criteria, 2) have attended Greek 101, and 3) are on a list of individuals approved to attend events.
 Names will be checked at the door.